-When you are running a company or managing accounting, there are some basics you need to be clear about before you indulge in complicated transactions.
-Transactions can be difficult and, in order to ensure that all is in place, bank reconciliation is necessary.
+When you are running a company, there are some accounting basics you need to be clear about before you indulge in complicated transactions.

 What is Bank Reconciliation?

-Bank reconciliation would help a business in comparing and evaluating the cash balance showing on a company’s balance sheet with the figures appearing in the bank statement.
-These reconciliations are performed at routine intervals to ensure that the cash accounts of the organization are accurate and balanced without any discrepancies, whatsoever.
+These reconciliations are performed at routine intervals to ensure that the cash accounts of the company are accurate and balanced without any discrepancies.

 What is The Purpose of Bank Reconciliation?

-A bank reconciliation statement aims to verify the accuracy of the entries reported in the books of the accounts, thus guaranteeing the consistency of the bank balances that are showing.
-The reconciliation of the two accounts helps to decide what accounting adjustments are necessary and where.
+A bank reconciliation statement aims to verify the accuracy of the entries reported in the books of the accounts.

 What Could Be The Possible Reasons For Difference Between Bank Statement And Company’s Accounting Record?